flimzy/gopherjstalk/110_MakeWrapper1.md

-# Calling Go code from Javascript
+# Calling Go code from JavaScript

-A standard Go struct:
+A standard Go struct, with getter and setter:

 ``` go
 type Pet struct {